 The first place you want to look is right here at CU Boulder's Scholarship Services.
 We have automatic scholarships, scholarship search tools, information about private scholarships, and tips on how to apply.

 First, you have to complete the FAFSA.
 Once you’ve been offered a loan, you will need to accept it in Buff Portal, complete a Master Promissory Note (MPN), and complete Entrance Counseling.
 We will remind you of these requirements once you have accepted your first loan.
 You will only need to do the Master Promissory Note and Entrance Counseling once, which makes applying for student loans pretty easy.

 TIP: Keep track of your loans, only borrow what you need, make a plan for how you will repay these loans when you graduate, visit the Office of Financial Aid for one-on-one help.

 We have compiled some options for paying for college.
 Applying for scholarships is always a good way to reduce your tuition bill, but if you start applying when the bill is due it might be too late.
 Loans or payment plans available from the Bursar's Office are typically the best options to help pay the bill.

 First, we encourage you to authorize your financial aid to cover all your university charges.
 Then, you’ll need to set up direct deposit.
-Financial aid is applied to your bill 10 days before the start of classes in fall and spring, and 7 days before the start of summer classes as long as all necessary steps are completed (for example, loan agreements/Master Promissory Notes for loans).
+Financial aid is applied to your bill the Monday before the first day classes in fall and spring, and 7 days before the start of summer classes as long as all necessary steps are completed (for example, loan agreements/Master Promissory Notes for loans).
 If anything is left over we send you a refund via direct deposit.